SalahUddin7/Digital-Business-Card-in-REACT/README.md

 # Digital-Business-Card-in-REACT
-Please click on the link to see finished result. https://scrimba.com/scrim/coafc45018e3b5beba253f690
+Please click on the link to see finished result including CODE. https://scrimba.com/scrim/coafc45018e3b5beba253f690

 This small task making Digital Business Card in REACT-  I did during early stage of learning REACT.
 It was really fun to do it on Scrimba platform.